unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

 3. CLI - get access to the UKC client command line interface.
 4. Logs - view the logs for the UKC servers.
 This can be helpful to view after running tokenization/de-tokenization operations.
 5. Resources - links to more information about UKC, the SDE API, and

+## Testing Development

+Development can be done in one of the following ways:

+1. Unbound UKC Client - [contact Unbound](mailto:support@unboundtech.com) for instructions.
+2. UKC clientless provider - see the [UKC User Guide](https://www.unboundtech.com/docs/UKC/UKC_Developers_Guide/HTML/Content/Products/UKC-EKM/UKC_Developers_Guide/DevelopingInJava/Developing_in_Java.htm#h3_14) for instructions on using the clientless provider.
+Also, see [Using Maven](https://www.unboundtech.com/docs/UKC/UKC_Developers_Guide/HTML/Content/Products/UKC-EKM/UKC_Developers_Guide/IntroducingSDK/Introducing_SDK.htm#Using-Maven) in the UKC User Guide.
+3. REST API - See the [UKC User Guide REST API](https://www.unboundtech.com/docs/UKC/UKC_Developers_Guide/HTML/Content/Products/UKC-EKM/UKC_Developers_Guide/REST_API.htm) section.

+**Notes:**
+- Development is supported from the Docker host, but not from other machines.
+- To access the web interface, navigate to [https://localhost:9443/](https://localhost:9443/)

 <a name="update"></a>